 As eager as you may be to get your first credit card, many credit card companies aren't so eager to give you one.
 Rather than putting in several credit card applications to see who's going to approve you, target just a few companies that are known for giving credit cards to first-timers.

-Understand the credit card situation for young adults
+Understand the credit card landscape for young adults

 If you're enrolled in college, you have a very good chance of getting approved for a student credit card as your first credit card.
 Most major credit card issuers have a student credit card.
-But, don’t think it’s a good deal just because it has student in the title.
+But don’t think it’s a good deal just because it has student in the title.
 Some student credit cards have high interest rates and annual fees, both make a card a bad option for a first credit card.
-You may get several credit card offers, but signup for just one to begin with.Your bank

 Retail and department stores typically have easy credit card approval.
-This can make getting your first credit card less complicated.
 On the downside, they have high interest rates that make it expensive to carry a balance from one month to the next.
 Another downside of these cards is they aren't versatile - you can only use them in that store.
 That limits what you can purchase, but encourages you to go on a spending spree by offering discounts.

-Having a retail store credit card as your first credit card can help you build up a good enough credit history to apply for a major credit card in the future.A secured credit card
+Having a retail store credit card as your first credit card can help you build up a good enough credit history to apply for a major credit card within a few months.